Production Accounting for Film and Television

 “This perfectly combines my accountancy skills and my love of cinema.”
 Graduate Sarah Gough.

-This London-based course aims to give students the expertise to succeed in this demanding role, as well as the opportunity to make key contacts to move to a career in the film and television sector.
-Each student will complete 10 days of work experience or production shadowing as part of the course.
+This course, delivered in partnership with the Production Guild aims to give students the expertise to succeed in this demanding role, as well as the opportunity to make key contacts to move to a career in the film and television sector.
+The course is run as a blended learning course with the majority of the sessions online with some face-to-face tuition in London over 10 months.

 What you will study